I design and deliver workshops for organisations and professional groups seeking to strengthen resilience, clarity, and relational effectiveness.

 Suitable for: professionals, managers, leadership teams, and organisations undergoing restructuring, growth, cultural change, or strategic transitions.

-Managing Stress and Fostering Resilience (I) - Individual, Relational, and Organisational Perspectives
+MANAGING STRESS AND FOSTERING RESILIENCE (I) - Individual, Relational, and Organisational Perspectives

 A two-part programme exploring how stress and resilience emerge across personal, relational, and organisational systems.